 $\dot{M}$ is a mass-loss rate, $v_0$ is a wind velocity at the progenitor surface, $v_\infty$ is a terminal wind velocity, and $R$ is a progenitor radius.
 In this work, we fix $\beta=2$, $v_\infty=10~\mathrm{km~s^{-1}}$, and a CSM radius of $10^{15}~\mathrm{cm}$. $\beta>2$ is observed in RSGs \citep[e.g.,][]{bennett2010} and $v_\infty=10~\mathrm{km~s^{-1}}$ is a typical wind velocity of RSGs \citep[e.g.,][]{goldman2017}.
 The confined dense CSM around Type~II SNe is often constrained to exist within $10^{15}~\mathrm{cm}$ \citep[e.g.,][]{yaron2017,silva-farfan2024}. $v_0$ is chosen so that the density structure of the progenitor and CSM is smoothly connected.

 We also take the host galaxy extinction into account in modeling the light curves.
+We apply the host galaxy extinction when the color of the SNe significantly deviates from that expected from the hydrogen recombination temperature (around $6000~\mathrm{K}$) so that the synthetic SEDs match the observed SEDs.
 The host galaxy extinction is applied to the synthetic SEDs in the rest frame by assuming the extinction law of \citet{cardelli1989} with $R_V=3.1$ and then the extincted SEDs are redshifted.
 The Galactic extinction is ignored because no significant Galactic extinction exists towards the JADES Deep Field.